The Ministry of Social Affairs and Health is responsible for Finland’s social policy and prepares legislation on social welfare.

 Private social welfare

-Social services provided by companies and organisations supplement municipal services.
-A municipality or joint municipal authority can also purchase services from private service providers.
+Social services provided by companies and organisations supplement public services.
+The wellbeing services counties may also purchase services from private service providers.

 24-hour social services provide help at all hours

 The wellbeing services counties are also responsible for 24-hour social services, which are organised to ensure urgent and necessary help round the clock.